glovecchi0/rancher-harvester-k8s-dr/README.md

 2. Configure the `variables` File

-Assuming the lab will be based on DigitalOcean, before running the Terraform code to deploy Harvester, you'll need to configure the environment-specific variables.
+Assuming the lab will be based on Google Cloud, before running the Terraform code to deploy Harvester, you'll need to configure the environment-specific variables.
 You'll find the `terraform.tfvars.example` file in the recipe's root directory.

 Copy this example file and rename it to `terraform.tfvars`: